 Instructor-Coordinator program

-Successful completion of the Instructor-Coordinator program is designed to prepare participants to practice responsibly as an entry-level EMS instructor, once licensed.
+Successful completion of the instructor-coordinator program prepares participants to practice responsibly as an entry-level EMS instructor.
+The entry-level EMS educator engages in learner-centered, outcome-based practices articulated by the curriculum.

 EMS Instructor-Coordinator Training